mrkmg/node-generate-release/README.md

 1. Pushes master, develop, and tags to origin
 1. Run all `post_commit_commands`

-Many aspects of this process can be changes using the options below.
+Many aspects of this process can be changed using the options below.

 Options
 --------